cwakshay/concurrency_in_go/README.md

 # concurrency_in_go
-Examples of the slide in concurrency in go
+Examples for the slides on the topic `Concurrency In Go`

-Slides can be referred here
+The slides can be referred here: https://docs.google.com/presentation/d/1kKBEx1cNObb6jc5W-VPqvt_1biBeFrNTjv21ki6ASX0/edit?usp=sharing
-https://docs.google.com/presentation/d/1kKBEx1cNObb6jc5W-VPqvt_1biBeFrNTjv21ki6ASX0/edit?usp=sharing